liviucotfas/ase-web-and-cloud-applications-security/07 - MVCStore - CRUD.md

     > For navbars that never collapse, add the `.navbar-expand` class on the navbar.
 Link: https://getbootstrap.com/docs/4.0/components/navbar/

-3. Add a veiew corrsponding to the `Index` action in the `Admin` controller.
+3. Add a view corresponding to the `Index` action in the `Admin` controller.

     ```CSHTML
    @model IEnumerable<Product>